We produce video in the field of arts, music, history and culture, often working with colleagues at Oxford Digital Media.

 These are a few examples of our work in this field.

-A second virtual tour for Compton Verney has just gone live to coincide with the BBC Arts #MuseumFromHome project.
+A second virtual tour for Compton Verney was launched to coincide with the BBC Arts #MuseumFromHome project.
 Fabric: Touch & Identity demonstrates how artists and designers have employed fabric to express and subvert societal expectations, explore sexuality and personal identities, and investigate the physical sensations and engagements that we make with fabric.
 The exhibition can be seen digitally through 12 short videos that we produced in which we hear from the artists and curators and see their works.
 Exhibition website.

 This 73 minute biographical documentary, filmed and directed by Mike Tomlinson and presented by Rebecca Huxley, tells the story of Nancy Sandars (1914-2015), a celebrated archaeologist and writer who specialised in the Bronze Age and wrote a number of books on this period of prehistory.
 She also wrote a translation of the ancient Mesapotamian poem, The Epic of Gilgamesh, which was published by Penguin and sold over a million copies.
 She has been appreciated particularly for the accessible and lucid style of her writing which brought past times to life.